DIY Christmas Tartan Afghan Throw

 Do 1 dc in each blanket stitch all the way across, ch 1 turn.

-Give it a little haircut to tidy up any obviously over long pom pom threads.
+Give it a little haircut to tidy up any overly long pom pom threads.

 Plaid DIY Christmas Cushions Everywhere